MarkvHeusden/WiFan/README.md

 ![banner](img/Bannner.png)

-The manual will be divided into 4 main sections. ???????????????????
+The manual will be divided into 5 steps:
 1. Connecting the Relay to the Microcontroller
 2. Connecting a power cable to the Relay
 3. Setting up the Weather API
+4. Creating the code for the Microcontroller
-4. Putting everything together to make a working product
+5. Putting everything together to make a working product

 <br>
 <br>